MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 ## Deploy locally

-Local deployment means deploying a model to a local Docker environment.
+Local deployment means to deploy a model to a local Docker environment.
 Local deployment supports creation, update, and deletion of a local endpoint, and allows you to invoke and get logs from the endpoint.
 Local deployment is useful for testing and debugging before deployment to the cloud.

 > [!TIP]
 > You can also use the [Azure Machine Learning inference HTTP server Python package](how-to-inference-server-http.md) to debug your scoring script locally.
 Debugging with the inference server helps you to debug the scoring script before deploying to local endpoints so that you can debug without being affected by the deployment container configurations.